-- 2.7 Trafficking or Attempted Trafficking in any Prohibited Substance or Prohibited Method. - 2.8 Administration or Attempted Administration to any Athlete In-competition of any Prohibited Method or Prohibited Substance, or Administration or Attempted Administration to any Athlete Out-of-competition of any Prohibited Method or any Prohibited Substance that is prohibited Out-of-competition. - 2.9 Complicity.
+- 2.7 Trafficking or Attempted Trafficking in any Prohibited Substance or Prohibited Method by an Athlete or other Person. - 2.8 Administration or Attempted Administration by an Athlete or other Person either to (1) any Athlete In-Competition of any Prohibited Method or Prohibited Substance, or (2) any Athlete Out-of-Competition of any Prohibited Method or any Prohibited Substance that is prohibited Out-of-Competition. - 2.9 Complicity or Attempted Complicity by an Athlete or other Person.

-Assisting, encouraging, aiding, abetting, conspiring, covering up or any other type of intentional complicity involving an anti-doping rule violation, an attempted anti-doping rule violation, or violation of Article 10.12.1 by another Person.
+Assisting, encouraging, aiding, abetting, conspiring, covering up, or any other type of intentional complicity or Attempted complicity involving an anti-doping rule violation, an Attempted anti-doping rule violation, or violation of Article 10.14.1 by another Person.